 Bogna M. Konior works across a broad range of fields, from media and advertising, to art and culture curation, to academic research and teaching.
-Her focus is on how media, culture and technology interact with sweeping social and environmental changes.
-Her main interest lies in technological solutions to environmental problems, and the role that media and culture play in communicating and imagining planetary crisis.
+Her focus is on how media, culture and technology interact with sweeping geo-social changes, especially the threat of species extinction, which alters the definition of humanity and political agency.
+Her research interests include media, extinction, ecology, and techno-feminism.

 She is the Media and Technology editor at the Hong Kong Review of Books, the editor of Oraxiom: A Journal of Non-Philosophy, and the director of the Institute for Critical Animal Studies, Asia.
 She was recently a visiting researcher in Media and Culture at the ICON Center for the Humanities at the University of Utrecht.
-Her recent work in media cultures and the Anthropocene is published in Transformations: Journal of Media and Culture and forthcoming in PostMemes from Punctum Press.
-Her curatorial and collaborative work exploring the intersection of culture, technology and ecology has been exhibited internationally, including at Tuning Speculations in Toronto and First Draft in Sydney.
+Her work in media cultures and the Anthropocene is published in Transformations: Journal of Media and Culture and forthcoming in PostMemes from Punctum Press.
+Her collaborative work exploring theory in the Anthropocene has been exhibited internationally, including at Tuning Speculations in Toronto and First Draft in Sydney.
 She hold a BA in Film Studies (Theory and Practice), a RMa in Media Studies, and a PhD in Cultural Analysis.
 She teaches film and media studies at Lingnan University in Hong Kong.

 Contact: bognakonior at gmail dot com